kevald1963/milestone-3-recipe-application/README.md

 - A facility to allow users to upload their own images for recipes and personal profiles.
 - A facility for Admin users to vet users' photos for suitability and appropriateness.
 - A means of randomising the chosen Recipe of the Day on an automatic, scheduled basis.
+- A sign-up page for the newsletter allowing users to personalise it to their needs e.g. types of recipes that interest them.
-- A means of creating content for an email newsletter that allows easy selection from the recipe data held on the database.
+- A means of creating content for an email newsletter by easy selection from the recipe data held on the database.
 - A sponsored links database collection storing links for web pages and associated images, along with appropriate CRUD facilities for their management.
 - A means of randomising the display of the sponsored link images, across all pages, when a page is refreshed.